BitVaulty/bitvault-desktop/docs/design/ai-context.md

 - Bitcoin protocol specifics
 - Key management approaches
 - Dependency version selection
+- Fee estimation strategies
+- Privacy implications of UTXO selection
+- Transaction signing workflows
+- Network interaction models

 Clearly highlight implications and reference relevant design documents.

+#### Bitcoin-Specific Guidance
+- **BIP Standards**: Reference relevant BIPs when implementing Bitcoin functionality
+- **Fee Estimation**: Consider the trade-offs between different fee estimation approaches
+- **Address Types**: Be aware of the implications of different Bitcoin address formats (Legacy, SegWit, Taproot)
+- **Transaction Size**: Consider the impact of different transaction structures on fees
+- **UTXO Management**: Recognize the privacy and efficiency implications of UTXO selection strategies
+- **Testnet vs Mainnet**: Always clarify which Bitcoin network is being targeted
+- **Unit Conventions**: Use sat as the base unit for calculations, with appropriate conversions for display

+#### Security Boundary Considerations
+- **Core to UI Boundary**: Always validate data crossing from UI to core components
+- **Network to Core Boundary**: Treat all network data as untrusted and validate accordingly
+- **Storage to Memory Boundary**: Implement proper encryption and validation for data loaded from storage
+- **Platform Integration Points**: Be aware of security implications when interfacing with platform-specific features
+- **Testing Environments**: Consider how test code interacts with security boundaries